-Nurturing your emotional health is essential to your happiness and partner.
-If you’re struggling to stay emotionally healthy when in love, don’t worry – you’re not alone.
+Nurturing your emotional health is essential to your happiness and your partner’s.
+If you’re struggling to stay emotionally healthy when in love, don’t worry—you’re not alone.

 It can be challenging for many of us.
-Loving your partner while creating a fulfilling relationship can cause you to lose focus on your personal life.
+Loving your partner, while creating a fulfilling relationship, can cause you to lose focus on your personal life.
 It’s not that you aren’t living life.
-Yet you may allow your personal needs to slip away by making sure your partner is happy.
+However, you may allow your personal needs to slip away, trying to ensure your partner is happy.

 The best way to have a healthy relationship is to fulfill your own personal goals and aspirations.

-You may think this sounds a bit selfish, but it’s not by any means.
+You may think this sounds selfish, but it’s not by any means.
 Keeping yourself happy through self-care and self-love techniques gives you the ability to connect with yourself.
-When you love yourself, you are willing to love your partner as an equal.
+When you love yourself, you will love your partner as an equal.

-If you are emotionally-reliant on your partner, it creates something known as enmeshment.
+If you are emotionally reliant on your partner, it creates something known as enmeshment.
 This is where boundaries are non-existent.
-When this occurs, you begin to pause your personal self-development by not giving yourself the things you need to radiate and grow.
+When this occurs, you pause your personal self-development by not giving yourself the things you need to radiate and grow.

 Therefore, setting boundaries shows respect for you and your relationship and will be an essential component to your happiness.
 When you love someone, you have to continue nurturing your own self-love first.